What is enteritis?

 - Yersinia enterocolitica (Y. enterocolitica)

-If symptoms are severe or become chronic, you are at increased risk of dehydration.
+If symptoms are severe or, in the case of radiation enteritis, become chronic, you are at increased risk of dehydration.
 Infants and young children are especially vulnerable to dehydration.
 This is a serious health risk.
+You should seek help if you’re showing signs of dehydration due to loss of fluids through sweating, vomiting, and diarrhea.
+Symptoms of dehydration include:

 Seek medical attention if: